 Microsoft Excel is the go-to spreadsheet for many.
 However, some data entry methods lead to errors.
 One example is when you want to restrict the entries on an Excel drop-down list based on a previous condition.
 This tutorial will show how to create a dependent Excel drop-down list to avoid errors.
 (Includes practice worksheet)

 In the screen example below, there are two lists.
 Column A is the Region, and Column B is the Agent.
 The 2nd list or Agent list is dependent on the Region.
 So, for example, if you select Florida on A4, you will only see Florida agents when you click B4.
 You won’t see agents from other states.

 Benefits of Excel Dependent Lists

+There are many scenarios where these lists could be helpful.
 This conditional dropdown list approach has several benefits.

 I also think that using this type of conditional logic or dependency makes you plan your spreadsheet structure.
-Instead of entering everything free-form, you should take a little time and see if you have relationships.
-While this tutorial is only using two conditional lists, you could add more layers.
-Also, these lists are different than an Excel Custom List, which has no dependencies.
+Instead of entering everything free-form, you should take time and see if you have relationships.
+For example, while this tutorial only uses two lists, you could add more drop-down lists.

 - Named Ranges